InvadingOctopus/octopuskit/Documentation/Tips & Troubleshooting.md

 ## Best Practices

-- Remember to search the entire source code for `BUG:`, `APPLEBUG:`, `FIXME:` etc. comments for any outstanding bugs and their temporary workarounds, if any.

 - In most cases, try to access the object hierarchy from the "bottom up" instead of "top down."

 	> TODO: Example